kirankkai4-lab/AWS-GenAI-Developer-Notes-/README.md

 - 🆕 [AWS What's New](https://aws.amazon.com/new/)
 - 📝 [AWS AI/ML Blog](https://aws.amazon.com/blogs/machine-learning/)

-This repository is **not affiliated with, endorsed by, or officially associated with Amazon Web Services**.
-All AWS product names and trademarks are the property of Amazon.com, Inc. or its affiliates.
+This repository is an independent study guide created for educational purposes and is not affiliated with, endorsed by, or officially associated with Amazon Web Services (AWS).
+All AWS product names, service names, and trademarks are the property of Amazon.com, Inc. or its affiliates.
 ---

 ## 📄 License